mahmoud416/what-happens-when/README.rst

 * The server breaks down the request to the following parameters:
    * HTTP Request Method (either ``GET``, ``HEAD``, ``POST``, ``PUT``, ``PATCH``, ``DELETE``, ``CONNECT``, ``OPTIONS``, or ``TRACE``).
 In the case of a URL entered directly into the address bar, this will be ``GET``.
+  # what the GET requset entails and what it does ?
+  GET REQUEST
+  The GET method is used to retrieve information from the given server using a given URI.
+  Requests using GET should only retrieve data and would have no other effect on the data.
  * Domain, in this case - google.com.
    * Requested path/page, in this case - / (as no specific path/page was
      requested, / is the default path).
 * The server verifies that there is a Virtual Host configured on the server